Harkishen-Singh/Encryption_engine/README.md

 At present, only encoder is developed.
 Decoder is expected to be released soon!

+FOR USING THE PROGRAM, JUST COPY AND RUN ENCODER.PY ONLY.
+REST OTHERS ARE FOR UNDERSTANDING THE CODE AND ITS ALGORITHM.

 future versions will support encryption of all tyes of characters including symbols.